s16173760/codex/codex-rs/app-server/README.md

 ### Turn events

 The app-server streams JSON-RPC notifications while a turn is running.
-Each turn starts with `turn/started` (initial `turn`) and ends with `turn/completed` (final `turn` plus token `usage`), and clients subscribe to the events they care about, rendering each item incrementally as updates arrive.
+Each turn starts with `turn/started` (initial `turn`) and ends with `turn/completed` (final `turn` status).
+Token usage deltas stream separately via `thread/tokenUsage/updated`.
+Clients subscribe to the events they care about, rendering each item incrementally as updates arrive.
 The per-item lifecycle is always: `item/started` → zero or more item-specific deltas → `item/completed`.

 - `turn/started` — `{ turn }` with the turn id, empty `items`, and `status: "inProgress"`.
 - `turn/completed` — `{ turn }` where `turn.status` is `completed`, `interrupted`, or `failed`; failures carry `{ error: { message, codexErrorInfo? } }`.
+- `thread/tokenUsage/updated` — `{ threadId, turnId, tokenUsage }` with cumulative totals (`tokenUsage.total`), the most recent turn (`tokenUsage.last`), and `modelContextWindow`; `tokenUsage` is `null` when usage is unknown/cleared.

 Today both notifications carry an empty `items` array even when item events were streamed; rely on `item/*` notifications for the canonical item list until this is fixed.